-The fascinating idea of AI – a non-human machine who can interact with people is on the rise.
-But the real benefits of this is to reduce HR and operational cost.
+The fascinating idea of AI – a non-human machine that can interact with people is on the rise.
+But the real benefit of this is to reduce HR and operational costs.
 For example, before assigning a customer to a human customer service officer, the system has a chatbot to answer and interact with them.
 Only when the bot cannot figure out the requirement and how to fulfil it do they transfer the customer to a CS.
 With the bot work regardless of time, the business can save a fortune on the cost for a CS team.

 Growth of the Cloud Services

 On-premise storage for data management has shown weakness and limitations, hence the IT outsourcing trend in shifting to cloud services.